canonical/charmed-openstack-upgrader/docs/how-to/plan-upgrade.rst

 - It's essential to complete the upgrade of the **control-plane** components before being able to generate a plan for the **data-plane**.
-- By default, if non-empty hypervisor are identified, a warning message will show saying that they are going to be disconsidered from the planning.
+- By default, if non-empty hypervisor are identified, a warning message will show saying that they are going to be excluded from the planning.
 See the `Plan for non-empty hypervisors`_ section for instructions on how to include them.